-2. Observation patient in inpatient location:
+- 2. Observation patient in inpatient location: - a.
+If an observation patient is transferred to an inpatient location:

-- a.
-If an observation patient is transferred to an inpatient location: - LabID event reporting -- Only patient days in the inpatient location are to be included in patient day counts for the location or FacWideIN.
-These counts should be inclusive of all patients housed in the inpatient location, regardless of their status as an observation patient. - Device-associated surveillance -- Device-day denominator data accrue beginning when the patient arrives in any inpatient location where surveillance is occurring, in accordance with the location's device-count methods. - b.
+LabID event reporting -- Only patient days in the inpatient location are to be included in patient day counts for the location or FacWideIN.
+These counts should be inclusive of all patients housed in the inpatient location, regardless of their admission status as an observation patient.

+b.
 If an observation patient is admitted to an inpatient location, the patient must be included in all surveillance events designated in the monthly reporting plan and included in patient and device day counts.
 The patient is being housed, monitored, and cared for in an inpatient location and therefore is at risk for acquisition of an HAI.
 The facility assignment of the patient as an observation patient or an inpatient has no bearing for the purpose of counting.